IP strategy for biotech startups (best practices and pitfalls to avoid).

 The main disadvantage is that the innovation becomes publicly available.

-This means your invention isn’t a secret anymore, and it may be challenging to keep competitors at bay.
-Once your patent is published (and in the public), it still takes about 4-5 years to gain protection from the patent, so you are exposing your secrets to the competition without protection for some time.
+With your innovation no longer secret, competitors might start to replicate it.
+Once your patent application is published (and in the public), it still takes about 4-5 years to gain protection from the patent, so you are exposing your secrets to the competition without protection for some time.

 The other disadvantage is the costs.